 Try saving your cash for future expenses if you can currently pay your bills.
-You might deposit your funds into a fee-free mobile bank Chime Bank to build an emergency fund.
+You might deposit your funds into a monthly fee-free mobile financial app Chime to build an emergency fund.

 Most banks have closed their lobbies, so opening an online savings account with high interest rates can be your best option.

 2. Buy Essential Items